Individual

 Employees seeking a positive company culture tend to look for workplaces that are fun, challenging, engaging, rewarding, collaborative, and flexible, with high employee engagement.
 By contrast, employees will avoid organizations with high levels of burnout and negative cultures that can be described as toxic, distrustful, stressful, tense, and micromanaged.

-Shirzad Chamine, Founder and CEO of Positive Intelligence, says “leaders who can paint a picture of the impact their shared values will have on individual work, company environment, and customers inspire teams into action.
-Building a positive culture improves the quality of the product or service, team interactions, and individual growth.”
+Leaders who can paint a picture of the impact their shared values will have on individual work, company environment, and customers inspire teams into action.
+Building a positive culture improves the quality of the product or service, team interactions, and individual growth.

 Influential leaders live and demonstrate the company values daily, especially in their interactions with employees and customers.
 Great leaders exemplify company values through two important leadership character traits.

-If a company values honesty, integrity, and accountability, it will work to ensure there’s a safe environment for admitting mistakes.
-Leaders who fully model cultural values, and willingly communicate mistakes, create a safe space for employees to admit their mistakes, too.
+If a company values honesty, integrity, and accountability, it will ensure a safe environment for admitting mistakes.
+Leaders who fully model cultural values and willingly communicate mistakes create a safe space for employees to admit their mistakes, too.

 Leaders who demonstrate vulnerability may seem weak; however, Brene Brown’s research on shame, vulnerability, and leadership shows the opposite is true.
 “Vulnerability is not winning or losing; it’s having the courage to show up and be seen when we have no control over the outcome.
 Vulnerability is not weakness; it’s our greatest measure of courage,” says Brown.

 Leaders have a significant impact when they actively participate with staff in and out of meetings to communicate and build culture.
 Each interaction is an opportunity to reinforce company values and to show appreciation for employees as human beings.
-According to Chamine, creating a safe and trusting workplace is essential to establishing a positive culture.
+Creating a safe and trusting workplace is essential to establishing a positive culture.

 Frequent, clear communication increases an employee’s sense of value.
 Use internal communication strategies to encourage and support direct contact.

-Mental fitness training builds employees’ ability to quickly shift negative emotions to positive ones in the face of challenging circumstances.
-The Positive Intelligence® program uses a three-step approach to help individuals and teams build new neural pathways to positivity and a growth mindset.
+Mental fitness training builds employees’ ability to quickly shift negative emotions to positive ones in challenging circumstances.
+The Positive Intelligence® platform uses a three-step approach to help individuals and teams build new neural pathways to positivity and a growth mindset.

 1. Individuals learn to name their negative thought patterns, or Saboteurs, that sabotage their performance, relationships, and wellness.

-2. Participants develop the self-command to shift from a negative mindset to a positive one when a negative thought pattern emerges.
+2. Participants develop Self-Command to shift from a negative mindset to a positive one when negative thought patterns emerge.

-The Positive Intelligence program represents a breakthrough in the ability to raise Emotional Intelligence (EQ) across an organization.
-Research shows that in just six weeks of mental fitness practice, positive neural pathways grow, negative ones diminish, and participants elevate competencies in 17 of 18 EQ categories.
-Teams that incorporate mental fitness into their culture at work are 92% more collaborative, 84% better at managing conflict, 91% better at managing stress, and 85% happier.
+The PQ Program represents a breakthrough in raising emotional intelligence (EQ) across an organization.
+Research shows that in just seven weeks of mental fitness practice, positive neural pathways grow, negative ones diminish, and participants elevate competencies in 17 of the 18 EQ categories.
+Among team members who incorporate mental fitness practices into their workplace culture, 92% are more collaborative, 84% are better at managing conflict, 91% are better at managing stress, and 85% are happier.

 When organizations invest in nurturing a positive culture, the false idea that stress is an effective motivator and competitive advantage gives way to the reality that culture at work can be both productive and positive.